Friday, July 13, 2012

 14.07.12.
 Alderson Ave view, quake loess slip hazard & rock fall hazard housing

-Stonehaven Tce: Council planning stupidity: Below stony gullies, bluffs & a reservoir, new, housing spotted the hillside, vegetation gaps between houses.
+Stonehaven Tce: Below stony gullies, bluffs & a reservoir, new housing spotted the hillside with vegetation gaps between houses.
 Stonehaven Tce had retaining walls above & below the road.
 Stonehaven houses were sandwiched between rocky bluffs above & loess cliffs below.
-New houses were threatened by rock fall above the road & new houses were threatened by loess slip below the road.
-Council was dumb consenting building on top of a cliff, or below a cliff.
+New houses were threatened by rockfall above the road & loess slip below the road.
+Why did Council consent buildings atop a cliff or below a cliff?

 14.07.12.
 Quake damaged house below loess cliff, Alderson Ave.
 Quake rock fall hazard housing above